 Timekeeping is also important in the education of your child.
 If your child is persistently late then they are missing out on important learning opportunities at the start of the lesson.

-The gates open at 8.35am and children can play under the supervision of staff until 8.45am, when they go indoors.
+The gates open at 8.35am and children can go into class once they arrive.
 All children must be in school by 8.50am so that they are in class ready for registration at 8.55am.
 Children arriving after this time must be signed in at the school office by the parent/carer and a reason provided for the late arrival.

 The school day finishes at 3.15pm, and children must be collected promptly.
 We understand that on occasion parents/carers may be delayed, and a telephone call to the school office is requested where possible to advise staff and to ensure we can reassure your child that somebody is on their way.